 Especially in difficult times, having a name consumers know they can trust can build stronger and longer-lasting relationships with consumers.

-Stay-at-home advisories mean people are spending much more time inside, and many are looking for new sources of reliable information and entertainment.
+The ongoing pandemic has many people spending much more time inside, and many are looking for new sources of reliable information and entertainment.
 Especially when many people are confused and concerned for the future, this is the right time to share important information and build genuine relationships with target audiences.

 What can your business do to offer value to your target audience while increasing brand awareness?